-Because contesting a Will is a drastic measure to take, you should always first discuss your reasons for wanting to contest the Will with an experienced estate and probate lawyer to see if you have sufficient grounds for bringing a challenge.
+Because contesting a Florida Last Will and Testament is such a substantial undertaking, you should always first discuss your reasons for wanting to contest the Will with an experienced estate and probate lawyer to see if you have sufficient grounds for bringing a challenge.

 Legal Grounds to Contest a Will

 While each state has its own laws and rules governing will contests, there are generally a limited number of legal grounds on which to base a will contest.

 Here are just 3 legal grounds (there are others) for contesting a Florida Last Will and Testament:

-Because Wills are formal legal documents, they must comply with certain legal formalities in order to be valid.
-In Florida, a Will must:
+Since Wills are formal legal documents, they must comply with certain legal formalities to be valid.

 - Signed by the Testator at the end, and